Meatindex

 This is typically sold boned and rolled.
 A prime cut which is suitable for a classic sunday roast.
 Sirloin Steak comes from the same area but cut into steaks such as “T”-bone, Porterhouse and Entrecote.
 Prime cuts which are suitable for grilling, frying, stir-fries and barbecuing.

 Beef Fillet also comes from this section.
 Probably the most prized cut of beef, the fillet is very tender and very lean, as a steak it is suitable for quick cooking under the grill or frying.
-Larger peices are used for dishes such as Beef Wellington.
+Larger pieces are used for dishes such as Beef Wellington.
 Other names for cuts of fillet include Filet Mignon, Tenderloin, Tournedos and Chateaubriand.

 Preserved or flavoured by applying smoke to meats, usually after curing.
 Cold smoking is done at lower temperatures so as not to cook the protein in the meat; hot smoking is done at higher temperatures to cook the protein and smoke it at the same time.